The Promise of GH001: A New Hope for Treatment-Resistant Depression

 Depression affects hundreds of millions worldwide.
-But for a significant subset—those with treatment-resistant depression (TRD)—traditional antidepressants, therapy, and even newer interventions don't work.
-These are people who've tried medication after medication, often for years, without meaningful relief.
+For a significant subset—those with treatment-resistant depression (TRD)—traditional antidepressants, therapy, and even newer interventions often fall short.
+These individuals have tried medication after medication, sometimes for years, without finding meaningful relief.

-GH001 is a proprietary inhalable formulation of 5-MeO-DMT (5-methoxy-N,N-dimethyltryptamine)—a naturally occurring psychedelic found in certain plants and the venom of the Sonoran Desert toad.
-Unlike longer-acting psychedelics like psilocybin or LSD, 5-MeO-DMT produces a short but profound experience, typically lasting 15-45 minutes.
+GH001 is a proprietary inhalable formulation of 5-MeO-DMT (5-methoxy-N,N-dimethyltryptamine).
+This naturally occurring psychedelic is found in certain plants and the venom of the Sonoran Desert toad.
+Unlike longer-acting psychedelics like psilocybin or LSD, 5-MeO-DMT produces a short but profound experience, typically lasting 15 to 45 minutes.

-The innovation from GH Research isn't the molecule itself—it's the delivery method.
+The innovation from GH Research lies not in the molecule itself but in the delivery method.
 Inhalation allows for precise dosing and rapid onset, which is critical for clinical settings.

-The Phase 2b trial enrolled 81 participants with treatment-resistant depression: 40 patients received GH001 and 41 patients received placebo.
+The Phase 2b trial enrolled 81 participants with treatment-resistant depression.
+Among them, 40 patients received GH001, while 41 patients received a placebo.

 Primary Outcome: Rapid Effect